 One of the benefits of working with our suppliers is that they will assist you in the design of your building and advise you on the most suitable options.
 Alternatively, you can also engage an architect if you require a highly stylized design.

 Select your roof profile.
 You’ll want to consider the roof style you want and the pitch.
 Here's our guide to the available roof styles.

 Decide on design options.
 Base model kits come with all the components for a basic structure.
-You then decide how you need to customize this to best suit your needs.
+You then decide how you need to customize this to suit your needs best.
 Color, number, type, and size of doors, windows, porches, awnings, siding, etc. - the base kit package is the canvas for your dream structure!
 Or it can be just a basic garage with a couple of additions.
 You do you.
 Here’s our guide for choosing custom options.